-Rafael D. Fonseca MDChair, Department of Internal Medicine; Mayo Clinic, Phoenix/Scottsdale, Arizona; Getz Family Professor of Cancer, Mayo Clinic School of Medicine, Phoenix/Scottsdale, Arizona
+Rafael Fonseca MDChief Innovation Officer, Mayo Clinic; Getz Family Professor of Cancer, Mayo Clinic School of Medicine, Phoenix, Arizona

 Rafael Fonseca, MD, is the Getz Family Professor of cancer and a Professor of Medicine.
-He is a consultant in the Division of Hematology/Oncology at the Mayo Clinic, AZ and Chair of the Department of Medicine.
-Dr. Fonseca earned his MD at Universidad Anahuac, Mexico.
+He is a consultant in the Division of Hematology/Oncology at the Mayo Clinic, in Arizona and Chief Innovation Officer Dr. Fonseca earned his MD at Universidad Anahuac, Mexico.
 He completed a residency in internal medicine at the University of Miami, FL, and a fellowship in hematology and medical oncology at Mayo Graduate School of Medicine, Rochester, MN.
 He is a clinical investigator for the Damon Runyon Cancer Research Fund.

 Dr. Fonseca is a consultant for Amgen, BMS, Celgene, Takeda, Bayer, Janssen, Novartis, Pharmacyclics, Sanofi, Merck, Juno, Kite, Aduro, OncoTracker, Oncopeptides, GSK, AbbVie.